Ministerial Exemptions for alleviating a shortage in Canada

-- a reputable source (e.g., producer and packer organizations, industry associations, marketing boards, known suppliers) indicating that a shortage exists for the specified period of time and quality (e.g., size, grade).
+- a reputable source (for example, producer and packer organizations, industry associations, marketing boards, known suppliers) indicating that a shortage exists for the specified period of time and quality (for example, size, grade).
 The applicant is responsible for any fee which may be requested by the reputable source

 - any other source which may be beneficial in determining the availability of domestic supply and for consideration in evaluating the ME application.
 For example: